oracle/graal/docs/reference-manual/native-image/BuildOutput.md

 #### <a name="glossary-cpu-load"></a>CPU load
 The CPU time used by the process divided by the total process time.
-Increase the number of CPU threads to reduce the time to build the native binary.
+Increase the number of CPU cores to reduce the time to build the native binary.

 ## Machine-Readable Build Output